roman-rr/LLM-toolchain/docs/rag_chain_examples.md

 # Query existing embeddings with specific index name
 python -m cli.rag_query --source_type embeddings --vectorstore_type pinecone --index_name "langchain-doc-embeddings" --query "What are the key findings?"

+# Query from a specific namespace
+python -m cli.rag_query --vectorstore_type pinecone --source_type embeddings \
+    --namespace "user123" --query "What are the key findings?"
 ```

 Note: The `embeddings` source type is useful when you want to query existing vectors in your vectorstore without loading new documents.
 This is particularly useful with persistent vectorstores like Pinecone where you've previously loaded and embedded documents.